 What we want to see…

 Consider the opposite though.
 Consider the manager who gets involved in every aspect of the training, demonstrating their enthusiasm, experience and knowledge.
 Those managers which attend or complete the training themselves, leading from the front, helping their employees and showing a real interest in ensuring the training makes a difference.

-This type of manager creates a new level of interaction and engagement by their staff in the training.
+This type of manager creates a new level of interaction and engagement by their employees in the training.

 As a result, we must be cautious that managers send two critical messages to participants…

-- Staff need to see managers engaging in the training at a personal level.
+- Employees need to see managers engaging in the training at a personal level.
 The “Do as I say, not as I do” message from some managers will be interpreted by staff that the training can be ignored.
 Instead, managers MUST be involved in the training to demonstrate how important it is.

-- Staff need clear expectations set by their managers.
+- Employees need clear expectations set by their managers.
 Managers who view “training attendance as training completion” are failing to help their staff realise that “actual change is training completion”.
 Managers need to set expectations with staff about what they expect them to do differently as a result of the training.

-- Staff need to be held accountable by managers for change.
+- Employees need to be held accountable by managers for change.
 Further to this, staff should know how they will be ‘measured’ after the training.
 Once managers explain to staff, upfront, what is expected to occur after the training, those managers then need to check for that change.
 They need to conduct 1:1 debriefs, ask for feedback, review workbooks or journals or make on-the-job observations.

 If you want the best possible result from your training investment, you need to get your managers involved in advance.
 Making a small additional investment – often just of time – in your managers will boost your training…rather than defeat it.
 In many service-based organisations, where managers are often fee-earners and busy, there is even a great emphasis on getting managers positively involved in your training plans.